vswapna3202/Mars-Rovers-Project/README.md

 ### **Example:**
 ```
-- Enter the plateau maximum co-ordinates in format x y : 5 5
+Enter the plateau maximum co-ordinates in format x y : 5 5
-- Enter the current Rover position co-ordinates in format x y direction e.g. 1 2 N : 1 2 N
+Enter the current Rover position co-ordinates in format x y direction e.g. 1 2 N : 1 2 N
-- Enter the instruction for rover movement(L,R or M): LMLMLMLMM
+Enter the instruction for rover movement(L,R or M): LMLMLMLMM
-- Do you have more Rovers?
+Do you have more Rovers?
 (Y/N): Y
-- Enter the current Rover position co-ordinates in format x y direction e.g. 1 2 N : 3 3 E
+Enter the current Rover position co-ordinates in format x y direction e.g. 1 2 N : 3 3 E
-- Enter the instruction for rover movement(L,R or M): MMRMMRMRRM
+Enter the instruction for rover movement(L,R or M): MMRMMRMRRM
-- Do you have more Rovers?
+Do you have more Rovers?
 (Y/N): N
-- Rover 1 is now at new position 1 3 N
+Rover 1 is now deployed at new position 1 3 N
-- Rover 2 is now at new position 5 1 E
+Rover 2 is now deployed at new position 5 1 E
-- Do you want to continue moving rover(s) further?(Y/N): Y
+Do you want to continue moving rover(s) further?(Y/N): Y
-- Do you want to give instruction for Rover: 1 (Y/N): M
+Do you want to give instruction for Rover: 1 (Y/N): Y
+Enter the instruction for rover movement(L,R or M): MM
-- Rover 1 is now deployed at new position 1 3 N
+Rover 1 is now deployed at new position 1 5 N
-- Do you want to give instruction for Rover: 2 (Y/N): N
+Do you want to give instruction for Rover: 2 (Y/N): Y
+Enter the instruction for rover movement(L,R or M): LM
-- Rover 1 is now deployed at new position 1 3 N
+Rover 1 is now deployed at new position 1 5 N
-- Rover 2 is now deployed at new position 5 1 E
+Rover 2 is now deployed at new position 5 2 N
-- Do you want to continue moving rover(s) further?(Y/N): N
+Do you want to continue moving rover(s) further?(Y/N): N
 ```

 ### **Assumptions:**